emmiehe/git-stuff/README.md

-# GIT Practice
+# Git Practice

-## Notice this is a local git pratice.
-Working with remote branches should be similar - just keep in mind to always fetch & rebase the latest code from corresponding remote branches before pushing.
+## Note that this is a local Git practice.
+Working with remote branches should be similar - just keep in mind to always fetch & rebase the latest code from the corresponding remote branches before pushing.

-1. Set up the usual odoo customization repo branches
+1. Set up the usual Odoo customization repo branches
     * Production Branches:
         - production
     * Staging Branches: